-- any services performed before a patient becomes eligible for benefits or after a patient's eligibility terminates, even if a treatment plan has been approved - dental services received from a non-participating dentist - reimbursement for any services in excess of the frequency limitations specified in the Schedule of Covered Dental Services - charges in excess of the allowed amounts, contact Member Services for the Schedule of Allowed Amounts for each covered service or the annual or lifetime amount - treatment for accidental injury to natural teeth that is provided more than 12 months after the date of the accident - services or supplies that the Plan determines are experimental or investigative in nature - services or treatments that the Plan determines do not have a reasonably favorable prognosis
+- any services performed before a patient becomes eligible for benefits or after a patient's eligibility terminates, even if a treatment plan has been approved - reimbursement for any services in excess of the frequency limitations specified in the Schedule of Covered Dental Services - charges in excess of the allowed amounts if you work in the New York Metropolitan area, including New York City, Long Island, Westchester, the mid-Hudson Valley and northern New Jersey, contact ASO, Inc. for the Schedule of Allowed Amounts.
+If you work outside the New York Metropolitan area, such as Connecticut, Pennsylvania, Maryland, Virginia, Washington, DC, or Florida, contact Delta Dental for the Schedule of Allowed Amounts for each covered service or the annual or lifetime amount - treatment for accidental injury to natural teeth that is provided more than 12 months after the date of the accident - services or supplies that the Plan determines are experimental or investigative in nature - services or treatments that the Plan determines do not have a reasonably favorable prognosis - any treatment performed principally for cosmetic reasons including, but not limited to, laminate, veneers and tooth bleaching - special techniques, including precision dentures, overdenture, characterization or personalization of crowns, dentures, fillings or any other service.
+This includes, but is not limited to, precision attachments and stress-breakers.
+Full or partial dentures that require special techniques and time due to special problems, such as loss of supporting bone structure, are also excluded - any procedures, appliances or restorations that alter the "bite," or the way the teeth meet (also referred to as occlusion and vertical